 Only commercial recording to date: Pierre Stoll and the Rheinland-Pfalz State Philharmonic Orchestra.

-While the orchestra and its performance is rather mediocre, the Cybelia recording gives ample proof of the power and effect of Schmitt’s score.
+While the performance by the orchestra is rather mediocre, the Cybelia recording gives ample proof of the power and effect of Schmitt’s score.
 The distant fanfares that open the suite are as ominous as any I’ve heard in classical music.
 They proclaim — in no uncertain terms — that this is going to be no ordinary musical experience!
 What follows is an achingly beautiful “Dance of Love” … and then a ferocious “Dance of the Mongols,” portraying at once the voluptuous color and barbaric savagery of the rich Mongolian merchant’s retinue.

 At the time of the Cybelia premiere recording’s release, pianist and music critic Lionel Salter wrote these thoughts about the music and the performance, as published in the October 1988 issue of Gramophone magazine: